datafordemocracy/PublicInterestData2018/resources/updates.md

+## 2018-02-16
+* MC: quick review of each group's code, more exploration of data, combine/revise problem statement for discussion and further revision, set Friday's agenda, read some literature on geographic context cited in the research synthesis.
+* MW: This week I edited my R script and responded to the comments.
+I'm not sure whether the comments were made by you or by other students, but they were very helpful for clarifying and potential errors I made.
+Things that I might have found clear after looking extensively at the data might not be obvious to an outsider, so in the future I need to provide answers to these questions in my analysis.
+I also looked at the referral data and did the code review/added comments.
+* HS: This week my group updated the code book with the additional information from Jenny.
+We also reviewed our code and incorporated the comments we received.
+This included adding more comments, grouping by case id and checking for outliers.
+One difficult part of the week was figuring out how to look for outliers in the data.
+We did a couple of things, but aren't sure if that is what to look for.
+I also created a version of the referral code with comments.
+* CM: This week I got some more census and ACS data by block group, updated my script with a binary indicator of ongoing cases, a duration variable with a dummy data retrieval date (not sure when that was), and explored some new visualization!
+N
+* NP: Since last week in class our group realized that data visualization will be very important,  I am exploring new ways right now.
+Also, I am doing research about children’s psychology.
+I want to know whether we should keep exploring the age and gender effects.
+* AW: I was able to go through the explore_referraldata and my group's ongoing_clients data searched up functions that I didn't understand and didn't have a full grasp of.
+I now have more background on how the data is structured and better understand what should be done.

 ## 2018-02-09
 * MC: updated explore_referraldata.R -- added comments, more cleaning, more exploration; set Friday's agenda, added code review questions